Benchmarks

 Key takeaways

-Quarry's source-generation approach has several structural advantages that show up in the benchmark numbers.
+Quarry's source-generation approach has several structural advantages visible in the benchmarks.

 Cold start

 Traditional ORMs pay a one-time cost on first use: EF Core compiles its model and caches expression trees, Dapper emits IL for its type mappers.
-Quarry has no such warmup because the SQL text and reader delegates are generated at compile time and embedded directly in the assembly.
+Quarry has no warmup phase because SQL text and reader delegates are generated at compile time and embedded directly in the assembly.

 Allocations